 Picured below from left to right: Nasir Munfah, Piergiorgio Grasso, Martin Knights, Tim Babendererde, Anne-Lise Berggren, R. Karel, Claude Berenguier, Sindre log, Robert Galler, Brad Grothen, François Renault and Eivind Grøv.

 The second day, chaired by Michel Deffayet, Vice-Chairman of the ITA-CET Committee (pictured below), kicked off with a look at some soft ground/ challenging projects underway in Norway, presented by Professor Amund Bruland (NTNU).
 The importance of geotechnical investigations in soft ground were highlighted in lectures given by both Elena Chiriotti (animateur of ITA Working Group 2) and Piergioggio Grasso (Geoconsut), with the the former focussing on specific challenges that arise in urban environments.

-Felix Amberg (Amberg Engineering) then went on to present the main design parameters in conventional tunnelling, followed by a highly entertaining presentation on Settlement control using soil conditioning in EPB tunnelling, given by Professor Daniele Peila, from the Politecnico di Torino, which had the audience captured.
+Felix Amberg (President of Amberg Engineering and Secretary and Treasurer of the ITACET Foundation) then went on to present the main design parameters in conventional tunnelling, followed by a highly entertaining presentation on Settlement control using soil conditioning in EPB tunnelling, given by Professor Daniele Peila, from the Politecnico di Torino, which had the audience captured.

 Representatives from Normet, Mapei, Sika, ASF and Bekaert informed the participants of recent technological developments in bolting and support installation, grouting and soil reinforcement, shotcrete and immediate support, waterproofing, and fibre-reinforced linings.